-- DC Thomson's company values and this editorial Code of Conduct - · the Editors' Code of Practice - the editorial complaints / clarifications and corrections procedure.
+- DC Thomson's company values and this editorial Code of Conduct - the Editors' Code of Practice - the editorial complaints / clarifications and corrections procedure.

-Failure to abide by any of the above may lead to disciplinary proceedings, which, in the event of either consistent, serious, or deliberate breaches could result in dismissal.
+Failure to abide by any of the above may lead to disciplinary proceedings, which, in the event of consistent, serious, or deliberate breaches could result in dismissal.
 Investigations will be handled in the first instance by a senior editorial executive with any disciplinary proceedings handled at editor level.
-Rights of appeal will be heard by the Editor-in-Chief.
+Rights of appeal will be heard by the Head of Newspapers.

 No member of staff should feel under pressure to breach the Editors' Code of Practice or DC Thomson company values.
-In the event that any staff member feels that they - or their colleagues - have been put in this position, they should raise their concerns with their line manager or confidentially with the editorial HR Business Partner.
+In the event that any staff member feels that they - or their colleagues - have been put in this position, they should raise their concerns with their line manager or confidentially with a member of the HR team.
 The matter will be investigated at senior level and action taken as appropriate.